2009年1月4日 星期日

 John the Baptist held the keys of Elias as the forerunner of the Lord and was a witness to His faithfulness to the Father in all things.

-When the time arrived for Jesus to come to earth in the flesh, it was also time for the birth of one of the greatest prophets who ever lived—John the Baptist.
+INTRODUCTIONWhen the time arrived for Jesus to come to earth in the flesh, it was also time for the birth of one of the greatest prophets who ever lived—John the Baptist.
 Who can determine the importance and eternal significance of John’s mission in preparing the way for the Son of God?
 His task was not easy, for the covenant people of the Lord were in a state of apostasy.
 Little wonder he was described as a “voice . . . crying in the wilderness.”
 (Luke 3:4.)
 But John fulfilled his mission in a manner that would cause Jesus to say of him, “Among those that are born of woman there is not a greater prophet. . . .”
 (Luke 7:28.)
 Truly John is an example to us of what a witness of Christ should be.
+To John, the forerunner, came Jesus, the Son of God, to be baptized.
+Of this occasion, Jesus said, “For thus it becometh us to fulfill all righteousness.”
+(Matthew 3:15.)
+This lesson will consider this important event and also the subsequent temptations which Satan used in an effort to thwart the mission of the Savior.
+Before proceeding, read all the scriptural references in the reading block. |

 INTERPRETIVE COMMENTARY